mokaixu/azhng.github.io/_drafts/2020-04-29-evolving-vectorized-sql-engine-removing-memory-constraint.markdown

 The solution towards to this problem is essentially reverse the ordered of the linked list.
 Since the de-duplication process starts with the head of the hash chain, if we can ensure the value of `keyID`s within the hash chain is in monotonically increasing order, we can be sure that the hash table will emit the first tuple it encountered.
-As the result, we updated the `buildNextChains` function to the following:
+As a result, we updated the `buildNextChains` function to the following: